Reference

 Authenticate with the Open Ledger API to receive a JWT token for API access.

-1POST /v1/developers/auth/generate-token # Generate authentication token
+1POST /v1/auth/tokens # Generate authentication token (unified endpoint)

 Entities (Financial Entities)